chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 Engaged Pedagogy (bell hooks)
 </summary>
 <p>
-Directly inspired by the pedagogy of the oppressed, but with a stronger emphasis on love and empathy in the classroom, and the humanisation of the teacher: ‘education as the practice of freedom’.<span class="font-small color-bl" data-tooltip="Hooks, B. (1994).
+Directly inspired by the pedagogy of the oppressed, but with a stronger emphasis on love and empathy in the classroom, and the humanisation of the teacher: ‘education as the practice of freedom’.<span class="color-bl" data-tooltip="Hooks, B. (1994).
 ‘Engaged Pedagogy’, Teaching to transgress.
 Routledge">↵</span>
 </p>
 </details>